 Figure 8.1 shows the trend in the overall outcome rate since 1998/99.
 Northern Ireland experienced a drop in the overall outcome rate between 2000/01 and 2001/02, most likely influenced by the introduction of the ICIS system within PSNI.
 This system improved the capture of low level crimes such as criminal damage which tend to be harder to detect.
 In April 2006, a higher evidential standard was adopted within the PSNI following the establishment of the Public Prosecution Service in Northern Ireland and this resulted in a fall in the overall rate between 2005/06 and 2006/07.
 From April 2007 some of the methods allowed for claiming outcomes that did not result in a sanction against the offender were discontinued altogether, and in 2007/08 the overall outcome rate within Northern Ireland fell to its lowest level in the data series.
-The outcome rate has increased since then, bearing in mind that that community resolutions were included as an outcome method from 2011/12 and penalty notices for disorder were introduced in June 2012.
+The outcome rate has increased since 2007/08 to reach 31.8% in 2023/24, bearing in mind that that community resolutions were included as an outcome method from 2011/12 and penalty notices for disorder were introduced in June 2012.

-All tables referred to in the commentary of this section can be found in the police recorded crime spreadsheet, (opens in a new window).
+All tables referred to in the commentary of this section can be found in the Annual trends police recorded crime spreadsheet (opens in a new window).

-Figure 8.1 Outcome rates, 1998/99 to 2022/231
+Figure 8.1 Outcome rates, 1998/99 to 2023/241